rotanmihyar/MomentusTechnologies-/README.md

 # Solved Bugs #
 1)The export takes sometimes forever, maybe there is an issue with the SQL.

-solved by changing the query  [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)
+The issue was resolved by modifying the query structure from a nested query to a join.
+By utilizing a join operation, the query was optimized for improved performance and readability.
+This change successfully addresses the problem and ensures the desired outcome is achieved [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)

 2)The tool exports only prospect accounts, but it should only export active accounts.

-solved by changing Status from "O" to "A" [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)
+Fixed the issue by changing the status value from "O" to "A" in the query expression [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)

 3)The last character of the country gets cut off, please make sure the full name is shown.

-solved by changing the -2 to -1 on subString [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L101)
+Updated the second parameter from -2 to -1 to resolve the issue.
+The change was made to align with the method's requirement of specifying the length instead of the end index.
+This adjustment successfully addressed the original intention of removing the trailing comma [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L101)

 4)The selection of the path is not shown in the text field.

-solved by adding new label and putting the path in it [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L38)
+Fixed the issue by adding a new label and adjusting the code to update the label with the path obtained from the dialog.
+This solution resolves the problem of the function updating the same text in the button and ensures that the path is displayed correctly in the label [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L38)

 # Assumptions #